 Serving others is simple when all you can think of is how to be a giving leader, however it also means knowing when to let people fall, pushing them along to discover things about themselves they need to see to grow.

 Have the courage to call people out when they are being either robotic about following procedures, or they are simply not paying attention to details.

 When it comes to clients, this also means at times being able to walk away from those who are not well engaged with you.
-Every relationship has to be cyclical and serve the needs of both parties.
+Every relationship must be cyclical and serve the needs of both parties.

 Make Time for Yourself